godotengine/godot-docs/classes/class_plane.rst

 - :ref:`Vector3<class_Vector3>` **project** **(** :ref:`Vector3<class_Vector3>` point **)**

-Returns the orthogonal projection of point ``p`` into a point in the plane.
+Returns the orthogonal projection of ``point`` into a point in the plane.